-- How is identity defined and understood in organizational settings? - How are identities created and re-created, but also constrained and regulated
+- How is identity defined and understood in organizational settings? - How are identities created and re-created, but also constrained and regulated within and through organisations? - Where divergent identities come into contact with each other, how can we understand the processes of interaction and meaning-making?

-- within and through organisations? - Where divergent identities come into contact with each other, how can we understand the processes of interaction and meaning-making? - What possibilities for action are enabled and constrained through identity processes? - How can we better understand issues such as the operation of power, agency and meaning through a lens of identity? - What are the issues that arise for managers and other groups from the research of identity processes?
+- What possibilities for action are enabled and constrained through identity processes? - How can we better understand issues such as the operation of power, agency and meaning through a lens of identity? - What are the issues that arise for managers and other groups from the research of identity processes?

-The focus of this year's conference - 'Towards Disruptive Sustainability: New Business Opportunities and Challenges'- invites us to especially attend to how 'identity' might inform, reflect and/or explicate issues of sustainability, radical change and innovation.
-The identity field can offer a rich set of theoretical tools with which to examine our experiences of organisations, management, work, teaching and research, as well as our relationships with communities and the environment.
-As identity scholars we are especially well placed to examine and explore tensions between economic growth, competition, organisational performance, ambition and prosperity, and human experience, justice, diversity, care and sustainability.
+The focus of this year's conference - 'Recovering from Covid: Responsible Management and Reshaping the Economy' - invites us to especially attend to how 'identity' might inform, reflect and/or explicate issues of disruption and loss, change, creativity and innovation.
+The identity field can offer a rich set of theoretical tools with which to examine our experience of Covid-19, such as identity work, identity regulation and boundary crossing.
+As identity scholars we are especially well placed to examine and explore tensions between organisational performance, change and transformation, innovation, ambition and competition, and human experience, justice, diversity, care and sustainability.
 For example, submissions might wish to consider, amongst other things: